percona/percona-postgresql-operator/source/update.rst

 #.
 Set the ``apply`` option to one of the following values:

-   * ``Recommended`` - automatic upgrades will choose the most recent version of software flagged as Recommended (for clusters created from scratch, the Percona Distribution for PostgreSQL 14 version will be selected instead of the Percona Distribution for PostgreSQL 13 one regardless of the image path; for already existing clusters, the 13 vs. 14 branch choice will be preserved),
+   * ``Recommended`` - automatic upgrades will choose the most recent version of software flagged as Recommended,
    * ``Latest`` - automatic upgrades will choose the most recent version of the software available,
    * *version number* - specify the desired version explicitly,